 The flag continues its journey around the globe, keeping the eyes of the world firmly on decision-makers.

-Creator Dan Acher is a Swiss artivist, an Ashoka Fellow and the founder of Happy City Lab.
-He uses the city as a playground to create a sense of belonging and community.
-At the center of his work is art as generator of social change across urban communities; his city-wide installations create spaces where strangers come together and connect beyond their differences.
-He is also the creator of BOREALIS, The Northern Lights on Demand.
+Creator Dan Acher is an international artivist, Ashoka Fellow and the founder of Happy City Lab.
+At the center of his work is art as generator of social change across local and global communities.
+He uses cities as playgrounds, in which his large-scale installations enable strangers to come together and connect beyond their differences.
+Dan is based in Geneva, Switzerland, and is also currently touring BOREALIS : The Northern Lights on Demand.